 After you apply for a patent, and get it granted, you can renew it for a maximum period of twenty (20) years.
-This list shows patent anniversary renewal years and the current fees for 2020.
+This list shows patent anniversary renewal years and current fees.

-|Year||Patent Renewal Fee||Year||Patent Renewal Fee||Year||Patent Renewal Fee|
+|Year||Patent Renewal Fee||Year||Patent Renewal Fee||Year||Patent Renewal Fee||Year||Patent Renewal Fee|